pbanuru/SimpleToDo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
--While long pressing a task, my app would crash.
+> While long pressing a task, my app would crash.
+>
--I scanned my code for a bit, and noticed that I redeclared my recyclerView adapter after already declaring it.
+> I scanned my code for a bit, and noticed that I redeclared my recyclerView adapter after already declaring it.
 Removing my second "var" declaration fixed the issue.

 ## License